 - a.
-For students in the BSc in Nursing-Collaborative Program, LPN Stream of the BScN-Collaborative Program, or the BSc in Nursing-After Degree Program, a minimum GPA of 2.0 is required, based on the last ★60.
+For students in the BSc in Nursing-Collaborative Program, LPN Stream of the BScN-Collaborative Program, or the BSc in Nursing-After Degree Program, a minimum GPA of 2.0 is required on the last ★60.
 (If ★60 requires including another term or terms, the best results from this term or terms are included.
 Failing results are not included in the calculation of the graduation GPA.). - b.
-For students in the BSc in Nursing-Post RN Degree Program, a minimum GPA of 2.0 is required, based on the last ★23.
+For students in the BSc in Nursing-Post RN Degree Program, a minimum GPA of 2.0 is required on the last ★23.
 (If ★23 requires including another term or terms, the best results from this term or terms are included.
 Failing results are not included in the calculation of the graduation GPA.).
-For students admitted to the program between 1995 and 2001, a minimum GPA of 2.0 is required, based on the last ★50.
-(If ★50 requires including another term or terms, the best results from this term or terms are included in the calculation.). - c.
-For students in the BSc in Nursing Bilingual Program a minimum GPA of 2.0 is required, based on the ★129 credited toward the degree.

-(9) Reexaminations: See §23.5.5.

-- (10) Credit by Special Assessment is available in certain courses under specific circumstances.
+For students admitted to the program between 1995 and 2001, a minimum GPA of 2.0 is required on the last ★50.
+(If ★50 requires including another term or terms, the best results from this term or terms are included.
+Failing results are not included in the calculation.). - For students in the Registered Psychiatric Nurse (RPN) to BScN Program a minimum GPA of 2.0 is required on the last ★36 taken. - For students in the BSc in Nursing Bilingual Program a minimum GPA of 2.0 is required on the ★129 credited toward the degree. - (9) Reexaminations: See §23.5.5. - (10) Credit by Special Assessment is available in certain courses under specific circumstances.
 See §14.2.5, and contact the Faculty of Nursing for any further information. - (11) Course Withdrawals: Students in good standing who withdraw from clinical nursing courses may seriously affect their progress in the program.
 Students withdrawing from clinical courses need to compete for available places in subsequent course offerings. - (12) Dean's List: All students who receive first-class standing or degree with distinction and have demonstrated satisfactory clinical practice are placed on the Dean's Honor List for that particular year.

-123.2.1 Appeal Procedures
+133.2.1 Appeal Procedures